saiamrit/lightning-image-models/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bentrevett/pytorch-image-classification/blob/master/1_mlp.ipynb)

 ## Description
-This repository contains image classification models implemented in Pytorch Lightning with Weights and Biases logging integrated to track the metrics and losses.
+This repository contains image classification models implemented in Pytorch Lightning.
+The logging is done with Weights and Biases, integrated to track the metrics and losses.

 ## How to run